More Rock-and-Roll Suggestions for Rocktober (Because I Love Rock!)

 Bad Reputation, Joan Jett and the Blackhearts, 2:49, 103 bpm/rpm

 Not for the faint of heart!
-This one is a very high-cadence, hard-driving interval.
+This one is a high-cadence, hard-driving interval.
 You can also do a few sprints (with recovery in between).
 I especially like using this song in a “badass women of rock” playlist, maybe for International Women’s Month in March.

 You Can’t Always Get What You Want, The Rolling Stones, 7:28, 88 bpm/rpm